CirklAI/.github/profile/README.md

 ---
 ## Nerdy stuff
 Our favorite languages (in no specific order):
-- **Rust**-Really fun, and it's quite splendid for network facing software
+- **Rust**-Really fun, and it's quite splendid for network facing code, also multithreadding is easy peasy
 - **C#**-Fast, versitile and AvaloniaUI is great :)
 - **JS**-Absolutely terrible but also amazing
 - **TS**-JS but with types ;)